 The Accessibility for Ontarians with Disabilities Act, 2005 (AODA)

-The AODA became law on June 13, 2005.
-Under this landmark legislation, the Provincial government has developed standards to identify, remove and prevent barriers for people with disabilities.
-The vision of the AODA is to have an accessible Ontario by 2025.
+The Accessibility for Ontarians with Disabilities Act, 2005 became law on June 13, 2005.
+Under this landmark legislation, the provincial government will develop required standards that will identify, remove and prevent barriers for people with disabilities.
+The vision of the act is to have an accessible Ontario by 2025.

-The AODA Accessibility Standards address issues in five key areas:
+The Accessibility Standards addressed in the Accessibility for Ontarians with Disabilities Act cover the following five key areas:

 Tecumseh Accessibility Advisory Committee [TAAC]

 The Accessibility Advisory Committee is a citizen volunteer committee that advises the Mayor and Council on matters related to the identification, removal and prevention of barriers for persons with disabilities.
 Visit the Tecumseh Accessibility Advisory Committee web page for more information.

 The Town is committed to providing accessible programs and services to help it achieve the vision to be the most liveable Town in Canada.
 The Town’s Multi-Year Accessibility Plan 2012–2017 will set out the steps the Town will take to implement the requirements of the AODA's Integrated Accessibility Standards Regulation.

 MORE INFORMATION ABOUT ACCESSIBLE SERVICES AT THE TOWN